Extractive Explanations for Interpretable Text Ranking

-Our \approach{} approach assumes that only a subset of the constituent sentences actually contribute towards the relevance estimation.
-Based on this assumption, the model consists of two components -- a selector and a ranker: \begin{enumerate} \item The selector or \textbf{sentence-selection model} $\Psi \left( q, d \right)$ defines a distribution $p \left( s \,|\, q, d \right)$ over sentences in $d$ given the input query $q$, encoding the relevance of the sentence given the query.
-This distribution is used to select an extractive, query-dependent summary $\hat{d} \subseteq d$. \item The ranker is a relatively involved relevance estimation or \textbf{ranking model} $\Phi \left(q, \hat{d} \right)$ that generates a relevance label $\hat{y}$ given the query and an extractive document summary $\hat{d}$, thus focusing only on the relevant parts of the document. \end{enumerate}
+We model each document as a sequence of sentences, i.e. $d = \left(s_1, s_2, ..., s_{|d|} \right)$.
+Our \sr{} approach assumes that only a subset of the constituent sentences actually contribute towards the relevance estimation.
+Based on this assumption, the model consists of two components: The \textbf{selector} $\Psi$ defines a distribution $p \left( s \,|\, q, d \right)$ over sentences in $d$ given the input query $q$, encoding the relevance of the sentence given the query.
+This distribution is used to select an extractive, query-dependent summary $\hat{d} \subseteq d$.
+The \textbf{ranker} $\Phi$ is a relatively involved relevance estimation model that generates a relevance label $\hat{y}$ given the query and an extractive document summary $\hat{d}$, thus taking only parts of the document into account.

-The selector $\Psi$ is a parameterized model that takes the query and sentences as input and outputs a score or weight $w_i$ for each sentence, representing its relevance to the query:
+The selector $\Psi$ is a parameterized model that takes the query and sentences as input and outputs a score or weight $w_i$ for each sentence, representing its relevance to the query, i.e.

 The logit weights $w_i$ are normalized using the softmax function, defining a distribution over the sentences: